nsankethreddy/Touchpad-Gestures/README.md

 The config file, by default is located in /var/lib/gems/2.7.0/gems/fusuma-1.10.1/lib/fusuma/config.yml

-A default config file is given as an example in this repository.
+A config file that mimics Windows-Trackpad features is given as an example in this repository as the ```config.yml``` file.
+(This file was written for UBUNTU 20.04)

 After changing the config file as required, the program can be started by using ```sudo fusuma```.

 To enable it as an startup aplication in ubuntu, go to startup applications and then add a new startup program.
 Under the command textbox add just put ```fusuma```.

+For more information refer to: https://github.com/iberianpig/fusuma/